-A parent who disagrees with the other parent’s consenting to mental health treatment for their child often faces costly, time consuming, and inadequate remedies.
+One parent disagrees with the other parent’s consenting to mental health treatment for their child.
+They share parental responsibility, so each parent retains consent to. mental health treatment.
+To move forward, the parents may often face costly, time consuming, and inadequate remedies.

-See also Puhl v.
+In Puhl v.
 Puhl, 260 So.
 3d 323 (Fla.
-4th DCA 2018) (mom’s taking the child to therapy without first consulting dad did not support modifying the parenting plan, because the facts supported no finding that a “substantial, material, and unanticipated change in circumstances” occurred).
+4th DCA 2018), dad unsuccessfully sought modification.
+Mom took the child to therapy without first consulting him.
+The court found insufficient grounds for modifying the parenting plan.
+The facts supported no finding that a “substantial, material, and unanticipated change in circumstances” occurred.

-The statute does not authorize either parent to consent to mental health treatment where the court has awarded one parent ultimate authority regarding health care decisions or where the court has awarded sole parental responsibility to one parent because shared parenting has been determined to be a detriment to the child.
+Section 61.13, Florida Statutes does not authorize either parent to consent to mental health treatment where the court has awarded one parent ultimate authority regarding health care decisions or where the court has awarded sole parental responsibility to one parent.
+For that to happen, the court must find shared parenting detrimental to the child.

-Detriment justifying an award of sole decision-making authority includes an extensive inability to cooperate on issues involving the welfare of the children.
+But showing detriment to justify sole decision-making authority isn’t easy.
+Detriment includes an extensive inability to cooperate on issues involving the welfare of the children.

-Fazzaro v.
+- Fazzaro v.
 Fazzaro, 110 So.
-3d 49, 51-52 (Fla.
-2d DCA 2013) (there was no evidence of “a continuing pattern of hostility that reasonably would lead one to conclude that the parties will be unable to effectively work together for their child’s best interests”);
+3d 49 (Fla.
+2d DCA 2013) – no evidence of “a continuing pattern of hostility that reasonably would lead one to conclude that the parties will be unable to effectively work together for their child’s best interests”;

-Gerencser v.
+- Gerencser v.
 Mills, 4 So.
-3d 22, 24 (Fla.
-5th DCA 2009) (the history of the parents’ inability to cooperate was not yet extensive enough to justify giving dad sole decision making authority).
+3d 22 (Fla.
+5th DCA 2009) – the history of the parents’ inability to cooperate was not yet so extensive to give dad sole decision making authority.